sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 To persist data in kubernetes, attach volume to the pod

 ## volume and mounts
+- volume is spec level
 - A volume needs a storage
 - Use a dir in the host location for example
-- Evry file created in the volume would be stroed in the dir data on my node
+- Every file created in the volume would be stored in the dir data on my node
+- After specificing the vol and storage,  to access it from the container,mount it to  ..
+- a dir inside the container
 spec:
   containers
   volumes: